darktable-org/dtdocs/content/module-reference/processing-modules/white-balance.md

 The default settings for this module are derived from the camera white balance stored in the image's Exif data.

 White balance is not intended as a "creative" module -- its primary goal is is to technically correct the white balance of the image ensuring that neutral colored objects in the scene are rendered as neutral colors in the image.
-For creative color operations, it is usually better to use other modules such as the [_channel mixer_](./channel-mixer.md) or the [_color balance_](./color-balance.md) module.
+For creative color operations, it is usually better to use other modules such as the [_color calibration_](./color-calibration.md) or the [_color balance_](./color-balance.md) module.

 # module controls